Anthony-Hendrickson/Election_Analysis/README.md

 # Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

   1. How many votes were cast in this congressional election?
-    -369,711 votes were cast in this congressional election.
+    * 369,711 votes were cast in this congressional election.

   2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 ![alt text](https://github.com/Anthony-Hendrickson/Election_Analysis/blob/main/Resources/Votes_and_percentages_by_county.PNG)

   3. Which county had the largest number of votes?
-    -Denver county had the largest number of votes with a total of 306,055
+    * Denver county had the largest number of votes with a total of 306,055

   4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.